Back to Blog

 • Information overload: Including too many conflicting elements in a single prompt

-• Negligence with negative keywords: Not specifying what should NOT appear in the image
+• Neglecting negative keywords: Not specifying what should NOT appear in the image

 To illustrate the difference, compare these examples: